 After 25 years of countless experiments, intensive studies, experiences, and the influence of his colleagues, Ryszard gradually perfected the sound and quality of his instruments.
 As a result, he concentrated more on building his own stringed instrument, passionately pursuing crafting highly advanced violins.
 He also occasionally built single pieces of cellos and violas.

-This Strad Model violin was made around 1930 in the "Conservatory" of Saxony, Germany.
-Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+This violin is a Copy of Antonio Stradivarius Cremonensis German 1719.
+Antonio Stradivari is a world-renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+His violin creations became some of the world’s most expensive violins.

 A fine example of the Caspar da Salo Violin, made by C.F.
 Schuster & Sohn around 1900, as indicated on its label.
 This violin is known for its distinctive purfling design.
 Gasparo da Salò, also known as Gaspar Bertolotti, was one of the earliest luthiers and an expert double bass player, with around 80 surviving instruments.